Accounting for Startups is often more about the People than the Numbers

 Invoicing is one of the tasks that founders feel they need to constantly keep an eye on at all times, especially when it is a special client or a large invoice.
 However, you quickly find that you don’t need to see every invoice.
 Set up a process where only specific clients, or only invoices above a certain amount, are sent for invoice approval.

 If you have a founding team, each person likely brings a different personality and skill.
 Similarly, each one wants to closely monitor certain metrics of the business more than others.
 Automating workflows for the accounting process can also help your team generate customized reports that provide the information each person wants.

 It can be scary to start handing chunks of your fragile budget over to someone else for the first time.
 Add small communication delays and glitches to that and it becomes a complete nightmare.
 Create a customized workflow that gives you the peace of mind that your funding is being used wisely.
 Break it down into stages and keep all stakeholders clued into the process.

 Investing in great accounting software is a key step for most startups, but don’t forget all the other parts of finance that require input from multiple people.
 Sleep a little easier with process automation for startups.
-Take the 14-day free kissflow trial to see for yourself.
+Try Kissflow Procurement Cloud Free Demo to see for yourself.